 You’ll avoid the mess and expense of using fresh blueberries by using an extract powder.
 Still, you’ll get the same fresh taste.
 Replace fresh berries with powder in any smoothie recipe that calls for blueberries.

-Some popular blueberry smoothies include the Blueberry Almond Butter Smoothie.
-They are made with banana, organic blueberry powder, almond butter, and almond milk.
-Add chia or flax seeds to add Omega 3 fatty acids.
+Use a banana, organic blueberry powder, almond butter, and almond milk to a blender and enjoy.
+Add chia or flax seeds to add additional Omega 3 fatty acids.

 Folks who like old-fashioned milkshakes made with vanilla ice cream, or whole milk, can add blueberry extract powder for flavor and nutrition, without adding too many calories.

-Remember not to add too much powder, or too many blueberries to any one recipe.
-Although there’s little danger of “overdosing” on blueberries or blueberry extract, there is a chance that you could encounter digestive issues because of high fiber content.
+Remember not to add too much powder or too many blueberries to any one recipe.
+Although there’s little danger of “overdosing” on blueberries or blueberry extract, there is a chance that you could encounter digestive issues because of the high fiber content.

-Most people enjoy blueberry pancakes or waffles for breakfast once in awhile.
+Most people enjoy blueberry pancakes or waffles for breakfast once in a while.
 If you add blueberry extract powder to your pancake mix.
-You’ll get the same taste and nutrition of regular blueberry pancakes, without the fruity speckles.
+You’ll get the same taste and nutrition as regular blueberry pancakes, without the fruity speckles.
 Enjoy!

-You can stir in powdered blueberries to your morning oatmeal or add it to yogurt.
+You can stir powdered blueberries in your morning oatmeal or add it to yogurt.
 For extra nutrition, add nuts, which are loaded with Omega 3 fatty acids, to your healthy breakfast.